JhosephR/CIS357_FinalProjectDemo/README.md

  ## CIS 357 Final project

-Tutorial on how to create this application is : [here].
+Tutorial on how to create this application is: [here].

 Same tutorial easier to read as PDF is found : [here].

 The Google slide presentation can be found   : [here].